caseymcgon/NFLPlayoffFantasyFootball/README.md

 - Update the selected_year in Playoff_Fantasy.py
 - Update the settings for the new selected_year in yearly_settings.py
 - Copy last year's roster over to a new google sheet (using my 11 email).
 Clear the team info & share it with the Google Service account associated w/ my 11 email
+- Flip Roster Input page & Compare roster page (just swap the 1 and the 4 preceding their names in the pages directory)
+- (once games start) Run `python3 utils/roster_manager.py` to set up the cleaned rosters (once games start) --> Make sure to check for any incorrect cleanings in the `name_cleaning.txt` file

 ##### Weekly ToDos (since the Free version of the sportsdata.io API hides/scrambles this info)
 - update yearly_settings.json's 'alive_AFC' and 'alive_NFC' fields